 Our faculty is a group of dedicated, experienced educators who work together to bring a well-rounded, rigorous education to all children who attend the Boston Teachers Union School.

 Jasmine Acevedo M.Ed, Second Grade.
-Jasmine received her B.A. in Psychology from Boston College, and her M. Ed in Elementary Education from the University of Massachusetts in Boston.
-After she graduated from Boston College, Jasmine served as a community officer with the Puerto Rico Federal Affairs Administration in Massachusetts.
+Jasmine received her B.A. in Psychology from Boston College, her M. Ed in Elementary Education from the University of Massachusetts in Boston, and her Master’s of Science in Educational Leadership from Simmons College.
+After she graduated from Boston College, Jasmine served as a Community Officer with the Puerto Rico Federal Affairs Administration in Massachusetts.
 While working there, she studied the learning gap that exists in Massachusetts and decided to become a teacher to make a positive change in the lives of the children in Boston.
 Jasmine began her teaching career with Boston Teacher Residency in 2004.
 Her placement school was the Mason School in Roxbury.
 There, she co-taught a first grade inclusion classroom.
 Jasmine served as a first grade teacher at the Lee Academy Pilot School in Dorchester for four years.
 At the Lee Academy, she served as the Math Facilitator, a member of the Instructional Leadership Team as well as the Governing Board.
 For two years, Jasmine taught first grade at the Boston Teachers Union Pilot School in Jamaica Plain.
-Last year, she taught second grade at the BTU School.
+For the past two years, she taught second grade at the BTU School.
 There, she has served on the Literacy Leadership team, the Writing Committee, and on a number of Hiring teams.
 She has also led faculty trainings around Behavior Protocols and Classroom Management.
 Jasmine has mentored student teachers from Wheelock and Simmons College.
-Currently, Jasmine is pursuing a degree in Educational Leadership at Simmons College.
-She aspires to continue working in a Boston Public School that fosters the values of diversity, equity and justice.
+Jasmine aspires to continue working in a Boston Public School that fosters the values of diversity, equity and justice.
 Jasmine was born and raised in San Juan, Puerto Rico, where many members of her family reside.
-She enjoys traveling and spending time with her family and her dogs.
+She enjoys traveling and spending time with her family and her dog.
 Jasmine is committed to educating the students in her classroom and creating strong relationships that celebrate culture and identity.

-Laura Davila-Lynch M.S. is the visual arts teacher for the lower and upper schools.
+Laura Davila-Lynch is the Visual Arts Teacher for the lower and upper schools.
 She is also a technology support teacher, and online communications specialist.
-Laura has taught visual arts in urban schools for 17 years.
+Laura has taught visual arts in urban schools for 21 years.
 She earned a Bachelors degree in secondary visual arts education from the University of Puerto Rico, Rio Piedras.
 She completed her graduate studies in teacher leadership at Wheelock College, Boston.
 Laura has developed workshops for Boston teachers and leaders in the use of technology, best classroom practices, as well as, the importance and significance of arts in schools.
-Laura has worked in collaboration with student teachers from the School of the Museum of Fine Arts, MassArt and Lesley.
+Laura has worked in collaboration with many partners, such as, Tufts University in affiliation with the School of the Museum of Fine Arts, Harvard University, 826 Boston, among others.
+She mentors student teachers from Tufts University in affiliation with the School of the Museum of Fine Arts, and Mass Art.
 She shares a passion for teaching visual arts and creating her own works.
 She is an avid supporter of integrating technology in the classroom and exploring technology as a new media.
-In her personal time, she is a painter, jewelry designer, and proud mom of Isabel (12) and Jerry (13).
+In her personal time, she is a painter, jewelry designer, and proud mom of Isabel and Jerry.
 Her artworks have been exhibited in Puerto Rico, North Carolina, and Boston.

 Alice McCabe teaches fourth grade.
 She is returning to the BTU Pilot School after completing the Boston Teacher Residency program in second grade at the Mason School.
 Before that, she taught at the Henderson Inclusion School in Dorchester and has worked in different capacities with children and families in Boston for over 20 years.
 She graduated from Vassar College in New York and went on to earn a Master of Social Work from Boston College.
 She loves to help students learn to think deeply and critically about their work, especially in reading and math.
 Born and raised in Boston’s South End, she is a graduate of the Boston Public Schools.
 A proud mom, she lives in Dorchester with her husband Chris and two boys, DeVonte and Tyler.
 She enjoys reading fiction, being on or near the ocean, sharing food with friends and family and walking with her two dogs.